Mariah Carey Literally Blames ‘Everybody’ For ‘Chaotic’ NYE Performance

-Songstress Mariah Carey still believes that nothing could be done to save her her snafu-laden live performance on NYE (or New Year’s Eve, if you will).
+Songstress Mariah Carey still believes that nothing could have been done to save her snafu-laden live performance on New Year’s Eve.

-In a newly-published interview with Rolling Stone about her mindset following the disastrous Dick Clark’s New Year’s Rockin’ Eve set, where Carey aimlessly meandered around a Times Square stage for several minutes over what she claimed were in-ear sound monitor issues, the 46-year-old “I Don’t” singer shifted the blame to literally everyone who was — or wasn’t — on-stage with her that fateful night.
+In a newly published interview with Rolling Stone about her mindset following the disastrous Dick Clark’s New Year’s Rockin’ Eve set, where Carey aimlessly meandered around a Times Square stage for several minutes over what she claimed were in-ear sound monitor issues, the 46-year-old “I Don’t” singer shifted the blame to literally everyone who was — or wasn’t — on-stage with her that fateful night.

 “I don’t even want to bring this up too much, but whatever,” she started, “that couldn’t be helped.
 [It] was out of my control and had everything not been such a total chaotic mess, then I would have been able to make something happen.”

-Carey went on to say that once it became obvious that she wouldn’t able to carry on with her NYE performance, everything and everyone should’ve stopped what they were doing and ended the act.
+Carey went on to say that once it became obvious that she wouldn’t be able to carry on with her NYE performance, everything and everyone should’ve stopped what they were doing and ended the act.

 “Even the dancers should have stopped dancing and helped me off the f**king stage,” she expressed in exasperation.